 The audience should be clearly informed of the existence of a sponsorship with respect to a particular event, activity, programme, including branded giveaways and similar, or person and the sponsor's own message should not be likely to cause offence.
 Any posts on social media by the sponsored party should be transparent and properly identified.
 The sponsor should also be mindful of the professional values of the sponsored party and audience.

 This article is not, however, intended to discourage sponsorship of avant-garde or potentially controversial artistic/cultural activities, or to encourage sponsors to exercise censorship over a sponsored party's message.
+See further guidelines around marketing towards children and teens in Chapter X.

 Children